-If we can find a way of becoming positive in the present, then our brains work more successfully as we're able to work harder, faster and more intelligently.
-Shawn Achor, Positive Psychologist.
+If we can find a way to become positive in the present, our brains work more successfully.
+We're able to work harder, faster and more intelligently.

-We only moved from desk to meeting room or occasionally as far as the kitchen to forage for coffee or snacks.
+We moved from desk to meeting room or as far as the kitchen to forage for coffee or snacks.
 We focused entirely on schedules and task lists and conversation was limited to what had to be done by whom, and when.

 Busy might be socially desirable but busy is not always productive.
 Happy, on the other hand, can be both.